Graph Neural Networks in Recommender Systems: A Survey: User-item Collaborative Filtering

 Owing to the random-walk sampling strategy, PinSage~\cite{ying2018graph} adopts the normalized visit counts as the importance of neighbors when aggregating the vector representations of neighbors.
 However, these aggregation functions determine the importance of neighbors according to the graph structure but ignore the relationships between the connected nodes.

-Considering that the interacted items are not equally representative to reflect user preferences, researchers employ attention mechanism to differentiate the importance of neighbors~\cite{wang2019multic}.
-Motivated by common sense that the embeddings of items in line with the user's interests should be passed more to the user (analogously for the items), NGCF~\cite{wang2019neural} employs element-wise product to augment the items’ features the user cares about or the users’ preferences for features the item has.
-Take the user node as an example, the neighborhood representation is calculated as follows:
+Motivated by common sense that the embeddings of items in line with the user's interests should be passed more to the user (analogously for the items), MCCF~\cite{wang2019multic} and DisenHAN~\cite{ma2020disentangled} leverage attention mechanism to learn the weights of neighbors~\cite{wang2019multi, ma2020disentangled}.
+NGCF~\cite{wang2019neural} employs element-wise product to augment the items’ features the user cares about or the users’ preferences for features the item has.
+Take the user node as an example, the aggregated neighbor representation is calculated as follows:

 NIA-GCN~\cite{sun2020neighbor} argues that existing aggregation functions fail to preserve the relational information within the neighborhood, thus proposes the pairwise neighborhood aggregation approach to explicitly capture the interactions among neighbors.
 Concretely, it applies element-wise multiplication between every two neighbors to model the user-user/item-item relationships.